It turns out that social butterflies are onto something vital to our health and longevity.

 Research like this and my own experience at Asbury Solomons leads me to believe that social engagement is the critical factor to address to improve our chances for aging well – and happily!

 It will come as no surprise that I am partial to the benefits of a continuing care retirement community.
-I have seen amazing turnarounds and heard inspiring stories from new residents who can’t believe how much their lives have changed for the better so quickly.
+I have seen amazing turnarounds in retirement lifestyle and heard inspiring stories from new residents who can’t believe how much their lives have changed for the better so quickly.
 The supports we offer for becoming and remaining engaged into our 80s and 90s are significant.

 Tips for getting social